tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/基本操作/GET Bucket Object versions_intl_en.md

-## Description
+## API Description

-This API is used to retrieve versions of all objects in a bucket.
-You can also get versions of only part of objects by using parameters.
-Requests to this API require write permission on the bucket.
+This API is used to get all objects in a bucket and their historical version information.
+You can also filter certain objects and their version information by specifying relevant parameters.
+To call this API, you need to have permission to read the bucket.

 ## Request